pip-webui/pip-webui-tasks/README.md

 ## <a name="tasks"></a> Tasks Reference

-### Build tasks
+### Module build tasks

 - **build-html-dev** - Takes HTML files, wraps them into JavScript and adds to $templateCache service
 - **build-html-prod** - Does the same thing as **build-html-dev** and minifies HTML
 - **build-css-dev** - Compiles less scripts into CSS styles.
 This task uses index less file which references all other less files
 - **build-css-prod** - Does the same thing as **build-css-dev** and minifies CSS
-- **build-ts** - Compiles TypeScript files, adds type defiitions and places resulted .js, .map and .d.ts files into temp folder
+- **build-ts** - Compiles TypeScript files, adds type definitions and places resulted .js, .map and .d.ts files into temp folder
 - **build-js-dev** - Merges all JavaScript files, including wrapped HTML and compiled TypeScript, does annotations, generates .map and places result into dist folder
 - **build-js-prod** - Does the same thing as **build-js-dev** and minifies JavaScript
 - **build-res-dev** - Copies resources and 3rd party libraries